Mystievous/MidiReassignmentTool/README.md

 ---

+1. run the midiNoteAssign.bat file, which will run the application using sclang.

-1. Select the input and output midi devices with the respective dropdowns on the right of the menu.
+2. Select the input and output midi devices with the respective dropdowns on the right of the menu.

-2. Use the "Detect Note" button or the Channel and Note dropdowns next to "In" to select the input note you want to be changed, and select the desired output with the "Out" dropdowns.
+3. Use the "Detect Note" button or the Channel and Note dropdowns next to "In" to select the input note you want to be changed, and select the desired output with the "Out" dropdowns.

-3. Once your change is selected click "Apply Changes" to assign the note to the new output.
+4. Once your change is selected click "Apply Changes" to assign the note to the new output.